arterialist/neuron-model/README.md

 This is my attempt to build something that matters.
 After spending countless hours grappling with deep questions about intelligence, consciousness, and how complex behavior emerges from simple rules, I've developed what I believe is a fundamentally different approach to neural modeling.
 This isn't just another neural network implementation—it's a virtual laboratory where we can experiment with the very building blocks of mind.

+> **📖 Read the research article**: [Building a Brain-Inspired Neuron: Early Results from a Different Approach to AI](https://medium.com/@arterialist/building-a-brain-inspired-neuron-early-results-from-a-different-approach-to-ai-ec66a6406aac)

 ## My Mission

 I'm convinced that the path to real artificial intelligence isn't through scaling up what we have, but through understanding the deep principles that give rise to intelligence in the first place.
 This project is my contribution to that effort—a stepping stone that I hope will help transform the incremental progress we see in AI today into the exponential breakthroughs we desperately need.